 - Even though Yossarian is his friend, the Doc does nothing to help him.
 He suggests only that Yossarian take it as best he can – like Havermeyer.
 Yes, that's the guy who likes to eat peanut brittle and shoot mice.

 - Havermeyer is a lead bombardier, hated among the men because he always flies directly to a target and never takes evasive action.
 This means the rest of his flight formation suffers because they make easy targets for enemy fire.
 Havermeyer never misses a target, so he doesn't mind a few dead pilots.
-Yes, we are supposed to dislike him
+Yes, we are supposed to dislike him.

 - Yossarian, on the other hand, always takes evasive action, so much so that his formation has trouble keeping up with him.
 He's given up caring whether or not he hits his target.
-The men like him because he doesn't get him killed.
+The men like him because he doesn't get them killed.

 - When the men confront Havermeyer, aggressively asking why he never takes evasive action, Colonel Cathcart defends him.